Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Range-finder Bounds

 with probability at least $1 - 3e^{-p}$. \end{theorem}

-\begin{remark} The above theorem states that $R$ has standard Gaussian entries but we consider a Gaussian sketching operator where the variance of the Gaussian entries is $1/d$ corresponding to scaling all of the standard Gaussian entries by $1/d$.
-Since we use the sketch $Y = AR^T$ to construct a projection operator this scaling cancels out and the projection operator remains the same for both the scaled and unscaled Gaussian sketching operators thus the above result also holds for Gaussian sketching operators. \end{remark}
+The above theorem states that $R$ has standard Gaussian entries.
+However, we consider a Gaussian sketching operator where the variance of the Gaussian entries is $1/d$ corresponding to scaling all of the standard Gaussian entries by $1/\sqrt{d}$.
+Since the sketch $Y=AR$ is used to construct a projection operator, this scaling cancels out, leaving the projection operator unchanged.
+Therefore, the result also holds for our scaled Gaussian sketching operators.

+Next, we state and prove range-finder bound for SJLT.
+The proof follows the steps of the proof of \cref{thm:rangefinderJL} but with stronger guarantees since it is restricted to SJLT matrices.